Equities investors earn N181bn as ASI increases by 0.26%

 However, beneath the surface, the market showed signs of fragility.
 Market breadth was negative, with 33 decliners outweighing 23 gainers, indicating that the bullish sentiment was narrow and not broadly supported across sectors.

-Across sectors, the performance was broadly positive, with the Banking, Insurance, Oil & Gas, Industrial Goods and Commodities sectors all posting modest gains by 0.20 percent, 0.85 percent, 0.22 percent, 0.43 percent a d 0.05 percent.
+Across sectors, the performance was broadly positive, with the Banking, Insurance, Oil & Gas, Industrial Goods and Commodities sectors all posting modest gains by 0.20 percent, 0.85 per cent, 0.22 percent, 0.43 percent and 0.05 percent.

 In total, 511.02 million shares valued at N9.93 billion were exchanged in 16,827 deals.